BrighterCommand/Brighter/docs/adr/0004-use-an-envelope-wrapper-with-transports.md

 ## Consequences

-We can support common behaviours for transformations, and we, or others can publish libraries of common transforms.
+We can support common behaviors for transformations, and we, or others can publish libraries of common transforms.